 It is difficult to know whether Colonel Barker would have lived such a secretive and eventful life, had it not been for the societal attitudes surrounding same sex relationships and gender that existed at the time.

-In 1929, Barker was charged with perjury in relation to bankruptcy proceedings and taken to Brixton Prison, whereby their ‘true’ gender as a female was revealed and Barker was therefore transferred to Holloway Prison for women.
+In 1929, Barker was charged with perjury in relation to bankruptcy proceedings and taken to Brixton Prison, whereby their assigned female sex was revealed and Barker was therefore transferred to Holloway Prison for women.
 When on trial Barker was condemned by the judge as “evil” and said that Barker had “profaned the house of God”.
 Ultimately Barker was convicted of making a false statement on a marriage certificate, rather than the original charge of perjury.
 Although Barker had committed a crime, the opinions and prejudices of the time are reflected in the judges’ comments, the conviction, and punishment of a prison sentence.

 In 1937, Barker and Elfrida attracted spectacular crowds to their peep show on the Blackpool Marquee.
 During the season, thousands of people paid to walk past a pit and glimpse down on Barker and Elfrida – Colonel Barker in red pyjamas and Elfrida the bride in a nightgown, both lying in single beds.
 Billed as ‘the most famous intersexual character of our time’, the popularity of Colonel Barker’s seaside show drew a complex web of reactions from mainly working class patrons.